 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Megan Anderson, Gray Plant Mooty

-- Minnesota employers may pay employees in cash, by check, direct deposit or electronic paycards, if certain requirements are met.
+- Minnesota employers may pay employees in cash or by check, direct deposit or electronic paycard, if certain requirements are met.
 Penalties are imposed for employer violations.
 See Wage Payment Methods.

-- Most Minnesota employees must be paid their earned wages at least once every 31 days on a regularly scheduled payday, but migrant workers, workers on transitory projects and employees of public service corporations must be paid more frequently.
+- Most Minnesota employees must be paid at least once every 31 days on a regularly scheduled payday.
+Migrant workers, workers on transitory projects and employees of public service corporations must be paid more frequently.
 Penalties are imposed for employer violations.
 See Pay Frequency.

 - Employers are either permitted to make, or prohibited from making, certain types of deductions from the wages of employees.
 Deductions must not result in an employee earning less than the applicable minimum wage.
 Except in limited circumstances, the amount of any permitted deduction may not exceed the amount established by law for wage garnishment.
 Civil penalties are imposed for noncompliance.
 See Permitted and Prohibited Wage Deductions.

 - Employers must provide each employee an itemized pay statement for each payment of wages containing certain information required by Minnesota law.
 Employers may issue earnings statements electronically if certain conditions are met.
 The Minnesota Department of Labor and Industry is authorized to file a claim against a noncompliant employer.
+An employer covered by the Minneapolis Paid Sick and Safe Time Ordinance must comply with employees' requests for benefit balance information.
 See Pay Statement Requirements.

 - When employment ends, an employee must be timely paid all final earned wages.
 When employees must be paid depends on whether the employee resigned or was involuntarily terminated.
 Penalties can be imposed for late payment.
 See Termination Pay.